tundish/blathnaid/app/tale.rst

 Now when the dreymen left, they were careful to place a padlock on the door.
 But they couldn't seem to fasten it properly, and after a minute or two, they gave up and left it dangling.

 So Jack waited until there was some commotion further up the street, and all heads were turned.
-Then went over to the doors and was able to work one bolt out of its seat, lift up one half of the hatchway, and slip inside.
+Then he went over to the doors and was able to work one bolt out of its seat, lift up one half of the hatchway, and slip inside.

 The cellar
 ----------

-Down below it was not fully dark.
+Down below in the cellar it was not fully dark.
 Some light streamed in by gratings which gave sight of the street above.
-Jack saw the cellar was lined and vaulted in brick.
+Jack saw that the place was lined and vaulted in brick.
 It was all one room about ten feet high which got lower and darker towards the back.

 But he saw that as you went further inside, it got dusty, which made him think no one troubled to go there.
 And by